 - Q: Exchange Visitor

-We also assist United States citizens and lawful permanent residents in petitioning for loved ones (children, parents, fiancés and spouses) to join them in the U.S.
+We also assist citizens and lawful permanent residents in petitioning for loved ones (children, parents, fiancés and spouses) to join them in the United States.

 In addition, we help clients with the following immigration matters: